-For all those who don’t like Christmas
+For those of us who don’t like Christmas!

 Truth is I am no big Christmas fan.
 I am not fond of grand celebrations and, as Christmas is the most shimmering of all, I decided to write a piece dedicated to all of us, who aren’t keen on holiday festivities.
 I’m always interested to search on the origins of things and, thus, I’ve tracked down the men who are responsible for the noisiest Christmas habits.
 The blame lies on these four fellows; Luther, Johnson, Mohr and Sundblom.

 1. Martin Luther and the Christmas Tree